Parks-Laboratory/epistasis_pipeline/README.md

 1. Call **epistasis_server.py** with **--rerun _file_with_jobs_to_rerun_**, and whatever other flags are necessary to ensure these jobs succeed this time.

 ### Regarding naming of files from rerun jobs
 The .out and .err files stored under condor_out will have a different cluster number than the original run, and their job/process numbers will start again at 0, but the .gwas files will be labeled with the appropriate job numbers from the file specified by the --rerun flag.
+Therefore, if all re-run jobs complete successfully, these .gwas files can be put in the same directory as the .gwas files from the original run, and the directory